smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

-This User Management feature provides the F23 function key to access a convenient prompting screen where the IP Address Interface can be created and activated by the OpCon Agent\'s programs.
+This User Management feature provides the F23 function key to access a convenient prompting screen where the IP Address Interface can be created and activated by the OpCon Agent's programs.
 At the same time, the designated virtual device can be created and activated.

 ### F13 = User Management Temporary Use History

 Function key F13 from the User Management list display shows a view of temporary User Management records that have a record type of T or H.
-(Permanent User records of type of \'O\' are not shown in this list.
+(Permanent User records of type of 'O' are not shown in this list.
-Records of type \'T\' do not last long, since they are quickly changed to type \'H\' as soon as they are used.)
+Records of type 'T' do not last long, since they are quickly changed to type 'H' as soon as they are used.)

 Whenever an Operator Replay Script job is prepared for execution, and the device selection Mode is 4 (\*CMD), there is no way for the Operator